astr-code/astr/README.md

 ## Download Installation and Compilation
 Required dependencies: Fortran 90, MPI, HDF5

-Download the astr code:
+# Download the astr code:
-git clone git@github.com:xcompact3d/Incompact3d.git
+git clone git@gitlab.com:astr-code/astr.git

+# Make and installation:
+ASTR 2.0 supports both gnu make and cmake.
+For the use of gnu make, do:
+make
+in the directory containing src folder